dmitrio03/portfolio/_projects/fake_inc_dashboard.md

 ## How it was built

-The report connects directly to the same Allocated Transactions, Chart of Accounts, and Cost Centers data used throughout the Fake, Inc. model, along with the Budget Data used for the comparison.
-Account Type and Cost Center Type flow through relationships built in Power BI's data model, so a single slicer selection filters every visual on the page at once.
+The report connects directly to the same general ledger transactions, Chart of Accounts, and Cost Centers data used throughout the Fake, Inc. model, along with the Budget Data used for the comparison.
+Relationships were made to connect all disparate data with key columns, which were the same across

-## A note on hosting

-Power BI's live, interactive embedding requires a Power BI Pro subscription, which is not included in a standard Microsoft 365 plan.
-Rather than pay an ongoing fee to keep a single portfolio page live, the video above shows the actual dashboard in use, and the working file is available to open directly in Power BI Desktop, which is free.

 ## View the file directly